root-foundation/root/README.md

 This system will be fork-able at its core.
 If RootFoundation stops serving its users in the way *they* want, the Ledger itself can be forked, a new NetworkToken issued, and a *new* foundation can continue the work towards uniting humanity and unlocking our collective potential in a way that's actually aligned with what people want.

-All of the RootFoundation’s activity will be publicly available in _this_ repository under an [MIT license](LICENSE), enabling anyone to fork anything we do without needing our permission.
+All of the RootFoundation’s activity will be publicly available in _this_ repository under an [MIT license](LICENSE), enabling anyone to fork anything without needing permission.

 Over time, as the network progressively decentralizes, we believe that even the entities operating on top of RootFoundation will become fork-able because users will vote for policies that force transparency and fork-ability on any entity that engages with the network.